matias-kovero/AWiB/4-RPA/README.md

 ## Welcome to the RPA workshop
-If the other sections where mainly reading and viewing already done elements, now you will get to create your own working bot with _Robotic Process Automation_.
+If the other sections where mainly reading and viewing already done elements, now you will get to create your own working bot with _Robotic Process Automation_ platform (IBM RPA with Automation Anywhere).

 What this ``bot`` should do:
 1. Waits info from our _Cloud Functions_